 - 3. Modify the interface configuration as desired. - 4.
 To clear a value, for example remove VLAN Id, press the [#] key.
-If the [#] key does not work on your model, then ether 0 as a value. - 5.
+Alternatively, ether 0 as a value. - 5.
 Select OK to record the new parameters in the system configuration.

 The change is immediate.
 The system will apply the new configuration to the LAN interface immediately.